< Muscles >

 The muscles for elevation of the soft palate will be elucidated in the soft palate section (Figs. 4-35,37).

-Food thus passes through the oral cavity, the oropharynx, the laryngopharynx, and then the esophagus.
-Meanwhile, air flows through the nasal cavity, the nasopharynx, the oropharynx, the laryngopharynx, the larynx, and then the trachea.
-As you can see, the pharynx belongs to both digestive and respiratory systems.
+Food thus passes through the oral cavity, oropharynx, laryngopharynx, and then esophagus.
+Meanwhile, air flows through the nasal cavity, nasopharynx, oropharynx, laryngopharynx, larynx, and then trachea.

 The valley between tongue and epiglottis is called the epiglottic vallecula.
 The vallecula and calvaria (Fig. 4-5) seem to be plural, just like the cilia.
 But they are actually singular.
 Plural forms of them are valleculae and calvariae.

 In the nasopharynx and oropharynx, the tonsillar ring composed of the pharyngeal, palatine, lingual, and other tonsils is located.
+The palatine tonsils can be viewed from the oral cavity as well (Fig. 4-34).
+Lingual tonsils are located at the posterior 1/3 of tongue (Fig. 4-31).
 The tonsils are discriminable by their crypts during gross dissection.
-The palatine tonsils can be viewed from the oral cavity as well (Fig. 4-34).
-Lingual tonsils are located at the posterior one third of tongue (Fig. 4-31).

 The term “constrictor” is used only in the pharynx.
-This is why the term “constrictor” as well as “pharyngeal constrictor” are acceptable.
+This is why the term “constrictor” instead of “pharyngeal constrictor” is acceptable.

-The origin of the superior constrictor is a raphe formed with the buccinator (Fig. 4-2).
+The origin of the superior constrictor is a raphe formed with the buccinator (Figs. 4-1,2).
 The origins of the middle and inferior constrictors are the hyoid bone and the larynx, respectively.
+(Exactly, the three constrictors are not separated, but overlapped.)

-The superior constrictors is for constricting the oropharynx while the inferior constrictor is for constricting the laryngopharynx (Fig. 3-43); the middle constrictor intervenes.
-When swallowing, constrictors contract sequentially to let the food down the oropharynx and the laryngopharynx.
-Peristalsis in the pharynx is followed by that in esophagus (by the internal circular muscle).
+The superior constrictor is for constricting the oropharynx while the inferior constrictor is for constricting the laryngopharynx (Fig. 3-44); the middle constrictor intervenes.
+When swallowing, constrictors contract sequentially to let the food down through the oropharynx and the laryngopharynx.
+Peristalsis in the pharynx is followed by that in the esophagus.